 The incentive fee payable by us to GSV Asset Management may create an incentive for GSV Asset Management to make investments on our behalf that are risky or more speculative than would be the case in the absence of such compensation arrangement.
-Although no leverage is currently contemplated, the way in which the incentive fee payable to GSV Asset Management is determined, which is calculated as a percentage of the return on invested capital, may encourage GSV Asset Management to use leverage to increase the return on our investments.
-In addition, while we currently do not use borrowings or other leverage for investment purposes, the fact that our base management fee is payable based upon our gross assets, which is our total assets as reflected on our balance sheet (with no deduction for liabilities), may encourage GSV Asset Management to use leverage to make additional investments.
-We will be required, however, to obtain the approval of our board of directors before we incur any future indebtedness.
+The way in which the incentive fee payable to GSV Asset Management is determined, which is calculated as a percentage of the return on invested capital, may encourage GSV Asset Management to use leverage to increase the return on our investments.
+In addition, the fact that our base management fee is payable based upon our gross assets, which is our total assets as reflected on our balance sheet (with no deduction for liabilities), may encourage GSV Asset Management to use leverage to make additional investments.
+On September 17, 2013, we completed a private placement of 5-year unsecured 5.25% Convertible Senior Notes.
+A total of \$69.0 million in aggregate principal amount of the Convertible Senior Notes were issued at the closing.
+We will be required, however, to obtain the approval of our board of directors before we incur any additional indebtedness.
 Under certain circumstances, the use of leverage may increase the likelihood of default, which would disfavor holders of our common stock.
 Such a practice could result in our investing in more speculative securities than would otherwise be the case, which could result in higher investment losses, particularly during cyclical economic downturns.

 In addition, our investment adviser has control over the timing of the acquisition and dispositions of our investments, and therefore over when we realize gains and losses on our investments.
 As a result, our investment adviser may face a conflict of interest in determining when it is appropriate to dispose of a specific investment to the extent doing so may serve to maximize its incentive fee at a point where disposing of such investment may not necessarily be in the best interests of our stockholders.
-Our board of directors monitors such conflicts of interest in connection with its review of the performance of our investment adviser under our Investment Advisory Agreement, as well as during its quarterly review of our financial performance and results of operations.
+Our board of directors monitors such conflicts of interest in connection with its review of the performance of our investment adviser under our Investment, as well as during its quarterly review of our financial performance and results of operations.

-We may borrow money, which would magnify the potential for gain or loss on amounts invested and may increase the risk of investing in us.
+Borrowings such as the Convertible Senior Notes, can magnify the potential for gain or loss on amounts invested and may increase the risk of investing in us.